WICG/web-printing/README.md

 ## Security & Privacy Considerations

 ### Fingerprinting
 The detailed information about the available local printers provide an [active fingerprinting](https://www.w3.org/TR/fingerprinting-guidance/#dfn-active-fingerprinting) surface.
-This is possible via the combination of `navigator.printing.getPrinters()` + `Printer.fetchAttributes()` API calls and does not require user consent.
+This is possible via the combination of `printing.getPrinters()` + `Printer.fetchAttributes()` API calls and does not require user consent.
 Some of these printer values are (but not limited to):
 * `printerId`
 * `printerName`
 * `printerMakeAndModel`